 The Swiss mountain landscape cannot only be admired while skiing, but also during a nice winter hike.
 Visitors can chose from 250 kilometers (155 mi) of groomed paths.

 If you're up for a go on the sledge, there is a toboggan track at the forest cabin Motta Saltuorn.
 The starting point is only accessible by foot and lies about an hour from the parking spot Votlas in Samnaun Village.
-While hiking through the beautiful forest you will be rewarded with breathtaking views over the Samnaun valley.
+Hiking through the beautiful forest, you will be rewarded with breathtaking views over the Samnaun valley.

 The Alpenquell swimming pool is also worth a visit with an exciting adventure pool and relaxing sauna facilities.

-In comparison to the party metropolis of Ischgl, Samnaun is known to be calm alternative on your winter holiday.
+In comparison to the party hotspot Ischgl, Samnaun is known to be a quieter alternative on your winter holiday.
 But don't worry, you can put a great end to your ski day here as well.
-On the pistes there are numerous umbrella bars and mountain restaurants to visit and grab a nice cool drink before heading out on the town.
-Hot spots are for example El Rico or WHY NOT.
-While El Rico is closer to a large, heated umbrella bar in pirate style decorations, the WHY NOT is a club where a DJ gets the party started.
+On the mountain there are numerous umbrella bars and mountain restaurants to visit and grab a nice cool drink before heading into town.
+Great spots include El Rico or WHY NOT.
+While El Rico is closer to a large, heated umbrella bar in pirate style decorations, WHY NOT is a club where a DJ gets the party started.

 The “Gourmet Stübli”(restaurant) La Miranda in Samnaun Village has already been awarded a Michelin Star and 15 Gault Millau Points for its excellent cuisine.
 Food lovers can chose between locally sourced beef, calf and lamb as well as truffles from around Alba and lobsters from the region of Brittany.
 Wine enthusiasts will be best tended to at the Homann's Restaurant.
 The restaurant has been awarded two Michelin Stars, 18 Gault Millau points and it is famous for its large selection of delicious wines.
 At the four star restaurant Pröstli visitors can chose between national and international specialties.
 On the menu of the Bündner Stube you will find regional dishes with recipes dating back to the 17th century.

-You can reach Samnaun through either Austria or Switzerland.
-In Austria take the Inntalautobahn (A12) over Innsbruck to Landeck.
-Once you've reached the community of Fließ drive onto the B180 and just behind the border turn right and follow the road all the way to Samnaun.
-From Switzerland drive until Vereina near Klosters.
+You can reach Samnaun either through Austria or Switzerland.
+In Austria, take the motorway Inntalautobahn (A12) via Innsbruck to Landeck.
+Once you've reached the community of Fließ, drive onto B180 and just behind the border turn right and follow the road all the way to Samnaun.
+From Switzerland, drive until Vereina near Klosters.
 Use the car transport and then continue to drive until you pass the community of Scuol.
 Shortly before reaching the border to Austria turn in the direction of the village of Samnaun.

-Train travelers can either get out at the station Landeck in Austria or Scuol in Switzerland.
+Train travelers can either get off at the station Landeck in Austria or Scuol in Switzerland.
 From there you can take a shuttle to Samnaun.

 It's best to book tickets to Innsbruck (71.5 mi), Friedrichshafen (124 mi) or Zürich (140 mi).